GeonHeeJo2000/metrica_preprocess/README.md

 - Main Author: [조건희](https://github.com/GunHeeJoe)
 - Contributor: [강민구](https://github.com/menguri)

+The code within the `datatools` directory was referenced from [Hyunsung Kim/ballradar](https://github.com/pientist/ballradar/tree/main/datatools).
 ---

 By following the steps outlined above, you can preprocess the Metrica dataset to make it more suitable for advanced research and analysis.